wacncontent/CustomizeTool/removeCommentOutput2/includes/configure-ssl-web-site.md

 * The certificate must be created for key exchange, exportable to a Personal Information Exchange (.pfx) file.
 * The certificate's subject name must match the domain used to access the app.
 If you need to serve multiple domains with this certificate, you will need to use a wildcard value or specify subjectAltName values as discussed previously.
 * The certificate should use a minimum of 2048-bit encryption.
-* Certificates issued from private CA servers are not supported by Azure Websites.
+* Certificates issued from private CA servers are not supported by Azure Web App.

-To get an SSL certificate for use with Azure Websites, you submit a Certificate Signing Request (CSR) to a Certificate Authority and then generate a .pfx file from the certificate you receive back.
+To get an SSL certificate for use with Azure Web App, you submit a Certificate Signing Request (CSR) to a Certificate Authority and then generate a .pfx file from the certificate you receive back.
 You can do this using the tool of your choice.
 Below are some of the common ways to get a certificate:

 - [Get a certificate using Certreq.exe](#bkmk_certreq)
 - [Get a certificate using IIS Manager](#bkmk_iismgr)